hollowverse-archive/architecture/README.md

 1.  `cd` into it
 1.  `yarn install`

 Now feel free to edit stuff.
-We recommend using VS Code and installing the [PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) extension for it so that you can preview the PlantUML files as you edit them.
+We recommend using VS Code and installing the [PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) extension so that you can preview the PlantUML files as you edit them.

 When you're done, run